Estimating beta-mixing coefficients via histograms: Introduction

-For time series analysis, the independence assumption is replaced by requiring the asymptotic independence of events far apart in time, or ``mixing''.
-Mixing conditions make the dependence of the future on the past explicit, quantifying the decay in dependence as the future moves farther from the past.
-There are many definitions of mixing of varying strength with matching dependence coefficients (see \citep{Doukhan1994,DedeckerDoukhan2007,Bradley2005} for reviews), but many of the results in the statistical literature focus on $\beta$-mixing or absolute regularity.
-Roughly speaking (see Definition \ref{defn:beta-mix} below for a precise statement), the $\beta$-mixing coefficient at lag $a$ is the total variation distance between the actual joint distribution of events separated by $a-1$ time steps and the product of their marginal distributions, i.e., the $L^1$ distance from independence.
+To go beyond independence, statistical theory needs assumptions on the data-generating processes which control the rate at which information accumulates.
+For time series analysis, the most natural replacement for independence is requiring the asymptotic independence of events far apart in time, or {\bf mixing}.
+Mixing quantifies the decay in dependence as the future moves farther from the past.
+There are many definitions of mixing of varying strength with matching dependence coefficients \citep[see][for reviews]{Doukhan1994,DedeckerDoukhan2007,Bradley2005}, but many of the results in the statistical literature focus on $\beta$-mixing or absolute regularity.
+Roughly speaking (see \autoref{defn:beta-mix} below for a precise statement), the $\beta$-mixing coefficient at lag $a$ is the total variation distance between the actual joint distribution of events separated by $a$ time steps and the product of their marginal distributions, i.e., the $L^1$ distance from independence.